The best cars we drove in 2020 - Roadshow

 Do this job long enough and you'll become a little jaded.
 A car with more than 600 hp or a 0-to-60-mph time under 3 seconds is insane when you think about it, yet these specs are perfectly average for sports cars these days.
 So when a car totally redefines the terms quick or fast, that's a big freaking deal.
 In 2020, that car for me was the Porsche 911 Turbo S.

 The Turbo S' 2.5-second 0-to-60 time and 205-mph top speed don't tell the full story.
 It's about how unrelentingly fast this car is on a good mountain road.
-It's about confidently and comfortably pushing through long series of switchbacks at speeds you never thought possible.
+It's about confidently and comfortably pushing through a long series of switchbacks at speeds you never thought possible.
 It's about pulling over at the end of a canyon run and having to catch your breath because, holy shit, this car.
 I drove a lot of really fast cars this year, but the 911 Turbo S is by far the most memorable.

 I also love that the 911 doesn't look like some weird alien spacecraft, either (looking at you, McLaren 765LT).
 It's quiet inside, comfortable, there's a decent amount of storage space and Porsche offers a ton of driver-assistance and infotainment tech, too.
 It's a car you honestly and truly could live with on the daily.
 That's not something I can say about any Ferrari, Lamborghini or McLaren, and the 911 Turbo S is quicker than most of 'em, too.